lightning/bolts/04-onion-routing.md

 are parsed (and thus may be rejected!) by nodes which understand them, and ignored by those which don't.

-All onion messages are blinded, even though this overhead is not always necessary (33 bytes here, the 16-byte MAC for each encrypted_data_tlv in the onion).
+All onion messages are double-encrypted, even though this overhead is not always necessary (the 16-byte MAC for `encrypted_data_tlv`, and CPU for decryption).
 This blinding allows nodes to use a path provided by others without knowing its contents.
 Using it universally simplifies implementations a little, and makes it more difficult to distinguish onion messages.